-• Use Database Managed Storage (DMS) table spaces for tables and indexes.

-- Put the fact table in a separate table space that has at least 4 containers, each mapped to a separate physical drive.
+- Use Database Managed Storage (DMS) table spaces for tables and indexes. - Put the fact table in a separate table space that has at least 4 containers, each mapped to a separate physical drive.
 Put the fact table index in another table space.
-Specify this using the FACTS parameter in the relational storage manager configuration file; see "Using Table Spaces" on page 82 for more information. - Configure the number of I/O cleaners to be two more than the number of table spaces used. - Put the key and dimension tables into one table space, and put their indexes into another table space.
-You can store the key and dimension tables in the same table space because DB2 OLAP Server uses only a small fraction of the data held in the dimension tables, and this information is held in memory, so there is no contention for key and dimension table I/O. Specify this using the TABLESPACE parameter in the relational storage manager configuration file.
-See "Using Table Spaces" on page 82 for more information. - Allocate as many maximum-sized primary log files as you need.
-Use the maximum log buffering size. - Use multiple physical devices with one I/O server, and one table space, per device.
-Distributing your data across as many physical storage devices as possible can minimize I/O time. - The number of I/O servers should be one more than the number of physical drives for the database. - Increase the Application Heap value to three or four times the default value. - Make sure you are using asynchronous page cleaning.
+Specify this configuration using the FACTS parameter in the relational storage manager configuration file.
+For more information, see "Managing Table Spaces on UNIX and Windows NT Servers" on page 132.

+- Configure the number of I/O cleaners to be two more than the number of table spaces used. - Put the key and dimension tables into one table space, and put their indexes into another table space.
+You can store the key and dimension tables in the same table space because DB2 OLAP Server uses only a small fraction of the data that is held in the dimension tables.
+This information is held in memory, so there is no contention for key and dimension table I/O. Specify this configuration using the TABLESPACE parameter in the relational storage manager configuration file.
+For more information, see "Managing Table Spaces on UNIX and Windows NT Servers" on page 132. - Allocate as many maximum-sized primary log files as you need.
+Use the maximum log buffering size. - Use multiple physical devices with one I/O server and one table space per device.
+Distributing your data across as many physical storage devices as possible can minimize I/O time. - Ensure that the number of I/O servers is one more than the number of physical drives for the database. - Increase the Application Heap value to three or four times the default value. - Use asynchronous page cleaning.
 The number of asynchronous page cleaners should be equal to the number of physical drives for the database. - Put each fact table into a separate table space, and put each fact table index in a separate storage group. - Put the key and dimension tables in a separate table space, and put the indexes for the key and dimension tables in a separate storage group.